dieterhochuli/dieterhochuli.github.io/The Lab.md

 I’m also looking at big picture insect-plant interactions in collaborations with several systematists to identify how co-evolutionary relationships contribute to host specificity among herbivorous insects and ultimately, radiations of insects on different host plants.
 This is part of a larger project looking at coextinction risks for insects on threatened plants.
 We’re developing spatially explicitly models for estimating coextinction risk with a view to identifying the extent to which hidden losses of undescribed and unknown herbivores contribute to the extinction crisis.

-If you’re interested in working on these sorts of questions with me please have a look at our lab web site and get in touch.
+If you’re interested in working on these sorts of questions with me please have a look at the site and get in touch.